kymmt80/AI_NaiveBayes/README.md

 # NaiveBayes
 The Naive Bayes algorithm is used to classify given items into appropriate categories based on their description and name.
+The report can be found in AI-CA2.ipynb

 ## Requirements
 You need to install ```hazm``` and ```parsivar``` libraries with the following commands: